 Industries That Can Benefit: Greenhouses August 25, 2016 – Posted in: Blog, Dehumidifiers, Industrial – Tags: Greenhouse

 Most who operate commercial greenhouses focus on temperature control, and rightly so.
 But humidity control is another vital factor in helping your crops survive and thrive.
-When high humidity is present in your greenhouse, you’re at risk of dripping water along your walls and ceiling, as well as a variety of fungal and mildew issues.
+When high humidity is present in your greenhouse, you’re at risk of dripping water along with your walls and ceiling, as well as a variety of fungal and mildew issues.
 These issues can be devastating to your crops and your business if you don’t take proactive measures to prevent them.

 The real challenge is that high humidity levels are a natural result of the environment inside a greenhouse — almost all commercial operators deal with high humidity levels at some point, if not regularly.
 Plant transpiration plus evaporation leads to a high level of vapors in the air.
 At 100 percent relative humidity, condensation forms on surfaces — including leaves.
-These wet leaf surfaces can put your plants at risk for disease.
+These wet leaf surfaces can put your plants at risk for a disease.

 How to Avoid High Greenhouse Humidity

 There are ways to prevent water vapor from forming.
 The single greatest source of airborne water vapor is standing water, so any commercial greenhouse operator can help prevent vapor through disciplined irrigation practices.
 Avoid creating puddles on floors or in other areas, and you will help avoid the formation of water vapor.